-Last Updated on 4 months by Devontae Jackson
+Last Updated 6 months ago by Devontae Jackson.

 The wildfires that are occurring in California is being called the deadliest wildfires and California history.